jason-erb/jason-erb.com/cv/jason-erb.md

 * **Skills:** ASP, ASP.NET, C\#, SQL, JavaScript, HTML, CSS, Windows
 * Fixed and improved an asset management web software product.
-* Internationalized code, automated text extraction/substitution, and oversaw translations.
+* Internationalized code, automated text extraction/substitution, and oversaw localization.
 * Redesigned and rewrote a distributed scheduling architecture for device notifications.
 * Contributed to the design and delivery of a public REST API.